Core Concepts

 id: tool-sqlite-3.46

-record_kind: tool
+record_kind: version

 title: SQLite 3.46 upgrade notes

-tool: sqlite
+tool: tool--sqlite

 version: '3.46'